MonicaSivashankar/RAG-with-llama-2/README.md

 - **Compact Mode**: Provides concise and to-the-point answers.
 - **Tree Summarize Mode**: Organizes information hierarchically, summarizing main points and their relationships.

+Only Default and Refine modes were taken for comparison of model performance.

 ## Usage

 To query the system, use the `query_engine` with specific queries and response modes.
 Results can be displayed using the `display_response` function.

-## Example Queries
+## Queries

-- "What is data responsibility in humanitarian action?"
-- "What is the systematic bias in typhoon impact model?"
-- "What does the guidance note say about poorly secured networks?"
-- "What is Austen's critique of patriarchal societies?"
+A set of QA pairs were created manually based on the information given in the collection of our dataset/PDF files.

+## Evaluation Metrics
+- Accuracy
+- Precision
+- F1 Score
+- BLEU Score
+- ROUGE Scores

-This system demonstrates the flexibility and capability of the RAG approach using the LLaMA-2 model, facilitating detailed and contextual responses to diverse queries.
+This system demonstrates the flexibility and capability of the RAG approach using the Llama 2 model, facilitating detailed and contextual responses to diverse queries.